• Share this on:

 1. Product description

-In Home Decoration and Home Textiles (HDHT), decorative objects are categorised under home decor items.
-They are figurines and abstract objects to decorate the home, and they can be standing or hanging (‘wall decoration’).
-Different styles allow consumers to choose decorations that matches their personal taste and fit in with the overall style of their home or room.
+The market for home decoration and home textiles (HDHT) comprises several categories of product groups.
+Decorative objects are a type of home accessories.
+They include standing or hanging (‘wall decoration’) figurines and abstract objects used to accessorise the home.
+Different styles allow consumers to choose items that match their taste and fit in with the overall style of their home or room.
 This makes decorative objects in the home rather personal.

-• human or humanoid figures, especially Buddhas and fantasy figures, such as fairies
+• Human or humanoid figures, especially Buddhas and fantasy figures (e.g. fairies)

-Most decorative objects have a relatively permanent place in the home, except for decorations related to specific occasions, such as Christmas, which are usually removed after the event.
+Most decorative objects have a relatively permanent place in the home, except for accessories related to specific occasions (e.g. Christmas), which are usually removed after the event.
 Souvenirs are another specific category.
 These are visual memories of the places people have visited, such as Delft Blue objects from the Netherlands.

-This study uses the following codes to indicate trade in decorative objects:
+This study uses the following Harmonised System codes (HS codes, used by customs authorities to classify products) to indicate trade in decorative objects:

 Table 1: Product codes for decorative objects

-6913 1023 41 13 30Statuettes and other ornamental ceramic articles of porcelain or china, not elsewhere specified
+6913 10Statuettes and other ornamental ceramic articles, made of porcelain or china, not elsewhere specified

-6913 9023 41 13 50Statuettes and other ornamental ceramic articles, not elsewhere specified (excluding of porcelain or china)
+6913 90Statuettes and other ornamental ceramic articles, not elsewhere specified (excluding porcelain or china)

-8306 2125 99 24 00Statuettes and other ornaments, of base metal, plated with precious metal (excluding works of art, collectors’ pieces and antiques)
+8306 21Statuettes and other ornaments, made of base metal, plated with precious metal (excluding works of art, collectors’ pieces and antiques)

 Although these codes use the term ‘statuettes’, this product group is known as ‘decorative objects’ in the trade.
 European consumers use decorative objects in any room in the house.
 This study focuses on indoor decorative objects.
 It discusses items produced in series (from mass to limited edition), rather than one-offs and art.